ser/beton/README.md

 # Beton
 > Beton :cocktail: - a Czech drink containing becherovka and tonic

-This software is in active developement.
+This software is in active development.
 You should be an experienced admin of PHP/Python to start playing with Beton.
 Strictly no warranty.

 ## What really is Beton?
-Beton is a cover plate (frontend) over [Revive Ad Server](https://www.revive-adserver.com/).
+Beton is a cover plate (front end) over [Revive Ad Server](https://www.revive-adserver.com/).

 It links to Revive via its XML-RPC API, fully taking over management of banner ads for your customers.
 They don't need to see or access original Revive web interface anymore.

-Beton adventages over standar Revive web app:
+Beton advantages over standard Revive web app:
 * Fully automatic sell system for banners
-* Independent user base system with autoregistration
+* Independent user base system with auto-registration and email confirmation
 * Bitcoin payments via [Electrum](https://electrum.org), your own wallet merchant service (no third parties required!)
 * A very clean and responsive interface, based on Bootstrap